 Avoid being judgmental

-However, yet if it is found to be true as a part of human nature, it is not useful to us as human at all.
+However, yet if it is found to be true as a part of human nature, it is not useful to us as humans at all.
 If we take the time to think about the impact judgment has in a person’s life, we will avoid being judgmental.

 Let’s think about why it is essential to avoid being judgmental.
 We see a person we do not know and based on their looks if we do not approve we pass judgment.
-Moreover, let’s consider how you would feel if that were you and another person was judging.
+Let’s consider how you would feel if that were you and another person was judging.
 That reason alone is enough why we should avoid being judgmental.

 Should we judge others?